juliend2/pressmail-wp-plugin/trunk/README.txt

 **Note**: to use this plugin, you will need to first create an account on [pressmail.co](https://www.pressmail.co).
 See our [terms of service](https://www.pressmail.co/terms-of-service/).

+1. Get your API key
+1. Install this plugin
+1. Let us handle the rest

 == Installation ==

 This section describes how to install the plugin and get it working.